Scille/parsec-cloud/docs/userguide/installation.rst

 MacFUSE installation on MacOS 13
 ********************************

-From the `macFUSE <https://osxfuse.github.io/>`_ website, you can find the lastest version to download at the indicated location.
+From the `macFUSE <https://osxfuse.github.io/>`_ website, you can find the latest version to download at the indicated location.

 .. image:: screens/macfuse_download.png
     :align: center